becomingtechsis/becomingtechsis/README.md

 ✨ABOUT ME IN 30 SECS✨

-- 🌝 I'm open for a Data Analyst role.
 - 📊 Transitioned to Data Analytics in October, 2022
 - 👷‍♀️ 3 years experience as a Legal Analyst, and 1 as a Business Analyst.
 - 🔰  Self-taught Excel, SQL, Power BI, Python, HTML, CSS, Tailwind.
-- 💜 My favourite tools are Excel, and Power BI.
+- 💜 My favourite tools are Excel and Power BI.
 Literally use them for almost everything!
 Personal accounts, study schedule, itenaries etc.

-📚 Projects & Guides 📚
-In my portfolio, you can find my projects.

 💡 My Skills
 Data preparation, quality assurance, and analysis